Links on this page:

 Of all the psychotherapies, EMDR and CBT were stated to be the treatments of choice.

-EMDR was one of four therapies recommended and given the highest level of evidence.
+EMDR was one of three therapies given the highest level of evidence.

 Dutch National Steering Committee Guidelines Mental Health Care (2003).
 Multidisciplinary Guideline Anxiety Disorders.
 Quality Institute Heath Care CBO/Trimbos Intitute.
 Utrecht, Netherlands.